 - Select the right platform.
 We’ve reviewed all the best platforms that offer ETF trading on our site to help you make the right choice.

 - Grow your investments over time.
 It’s ok to start slow, especially if you’re a beginner investor.
 It’s best to venture smaller amounts of money to start; you can always grow the size of your trades over time.

 - Think long-term.
-While Dow Jones ETFs can be used for shorter-term trading, there’s plenty of potential for bigger long-term gains.
+While ETFs can be used for shorter-term trading, there’s plenty of potential for bigger long-term gains.
 Those long-term gains depend on the condition of the broad market.
 Buying during a bull market improves your odds of success.